tinkerhub/makerthursday/README.md

 # Maker Thursday

-Maker Thursday is a **weekly, community-driven gathering** at TinkerSpace where makers come together to share ideas, build projects, and learn from each other.
+Maker Thursday is a weekly, community-driven gathering at TinkerSpace where makers come together to share ideas, build projects, and learn from one another.

 This repository documents Maker Thursday sessions and serves as a public archive of activities, discussions, and community contributions.